jobedylbas/hero_journey/README.md

-# Analysis of Network on Hero Journey Movies 🍿
+# Network Analysis of Hero Journey Movies 🍿

 This repository aims to share files about the Networks in Hero Journey Movies.
 The movies are: